-• These items are all narratives.
+• These items are based on your ceph measurements as well as narratives.
 Caseworx provides text boxes for the candidate to enter the details into.
 Each section provides a short description and hints to help the candidate determine the required data.
 Be sure to be as detailed as possible in your answers